 \section{Introduction}

-Humans navigate complex environments and perform diverse locomotion tasks with remarkable efficiency using just two legs.
-Bipedal robots, which closely mimic human form, have a distinct advantage over wheeled or tracked alternatives, particularly when traversing uneven and challenging terrains.
-Furthermore, bipedal humanoid robots are specifically designed to function in human-centric environments, enabling seamless interaction with tools and infrastructure intended for human use.
+Humans navigate complex environments and perform diverse locomotion tasks with remarkable efficiency using only two legs.
+Bipedal robots, which closely mimic the human form, possess distinct advantages over wheeled or tracked alternatives, particularly when traversing uneven and challenging terrains.
+Furthermore, bipedal humanoid robots are specifically designed to operate in human-centric environments, enabling seamless interaction with tools and infrastructure intended for human use.
 This makes them highly adaptable to a wide range of tasks in such settings.

 As a result, bipedal robots hold significant potential for real-world applications \cite{2024_tong_advancements_review}.
 In manufacturing, they can perform tasks efficiently without requiring additional tools, thereby enhancing productivity and reducing labour demands \cite{industrial_robotics_applications, collaborative_industrial, 2023_vidoeo_demo_digit_locomaniputlation}.
-Their agility is particularly advantageous in complex environments, such as multi-level workplaces.
-Bipedal robots are also well-suited for tasks that involve the use of human-designed tools, making them valuable for assisting in daily tasks, healthcare, and rehabilitation \cite{2019_bingjing_human_exoskeleton}.
-Furthermore, they show considerable promise in search and rescue operations, where they can navigate hazardous and unpredictable terrains \cite{2015_underwaterrobot_review,quadSpace1,quadSpace2}.
+Their agility is particularly advantageous in complex environments such as multi-level workplaces.
+Bipedal robots are also well suited to tasks that involve the use of human-designed tools, making them valuable for assisting in daily activities, healthcare, and rehabilitation \cite{2019_bingjing_human_exoskeleton}.
+Moreover, they show considerable promise in search-and-rescue operations, where they can navigate hazardous and unpredictable terrains \cite{2015_underwaterrobot_review,quadSpace1,quadSpace2}.